Maid of the Loch ship on the slipway

 PS Maid of the Loch (1953) was the last paddle steamer to be built in Britain.
 Constructed in the Glasgow shipyard of A&J Inglis, the Maid was first of all bolted together and then taken apart, transported to her new home in Balloch on rail wagons and reassembled on the Balloch Slipway before her launch into the sparkling waters of Loch Lomond on Thursday 5th March 1953.
-She is known as 'The Ship They Built Twice', and is believed to be the only ship in the UK with this specific history.
+She is known as 'The Ship They Built Twice' – or an ‘Up and Doon’ ship.

 About The Loch Lomond Steamship Company

 In 1996, on the point of dereliction, Maid of the Loch was rescued by the determined volunteers of the Loch Lomond Steamship Company (LLSC), who continue to take care of her to this day.
 The Loch Lomond Steamship Company is a Charity run entirely by volunteers, who have spent thousands of hours bringing her back to life.
-Many hundreds of volunteers have helped to rescue the ship from a state of dereliction and return her to the beautiful vessel she is today.
+Many hundreds of volunteers have helped to rescue the ship from near sinking and return her to her current state.
 Volunteers perform a wide variety of tasks including maintaining the steam slipway engine, repairing the electrics, painting and varnishing, fixing woodwork, guiding visitors, cleaning and hoovering, organising events, selling merchandise, giving talks to interested groups, welcoming visitors, documenting film and other material, distributing information… the list goes on.

 Since 1996, the LLSC has created the Maid as a static visitor attraction; rebuilt the steam slipway; rebuilt Balloch Pier; built new visitor access and car park; and in 2019 completed a £1.1m refit of the ship.
 The eventual aim is to return the ship to steam so she can carry passengers on Loch Lomond once again.